 In general, people on Florida motorcycles face more risk on the road than people in cars.

-Motorcyclists and their passengers do not have some of the protections that drivers and car passengers enjoy.
-For one, they are less likely to be seen by motorists while driving.
+Motorcyclists and their passengers do not have some protections that drivers and car passengers enjoy.
+For example, they are less likely to be seen by motorists while driving.

 Not always.
 You do have to wear a helmet on a motorcycle in Florida in the following situations: